President’s plane lands in Bangor

 Last September, Air Force One, carrying then-President Barack Obama, former President Bill Clinton and then-Secretary of State John Kerry was expected to land at BIA on a refueling stop but that landing was evidently called off.

-The plane that landed on Tuesday had the number 29000 on its tail, marking it as one of the president’s two aircrafts.
+The plane that landed on Tuesday had the number 29000 on its tail, marking it as one of the president’s two aircraft.

 It transported former President George W. Bush immediately following the September 11, 2001 attack on the World Trade Center South Tower in New York, according to the Air Force.